 Vancouver apparel brand Reigning Champ has opened their first Toronto location in the Ossington neighbourhood.
 According to Mr. Damji, Reigning Champ discovered that their brand had a strong presence in the Toronto market through online sales.
 Despite Reigning Champ initially focusing on opening their first location on Queen Street West, Mr. Damji says an Ossington store is more of a brand statement for them.
 “As they drive higher online sales, they look for stores that speak to the culture of their brand.”

-In the coming months, Canadian athletic apparel retailer Lululemon plans to open their first Canadian Lululemon Men's store at 96 Ossington Avenue in the former Harley Davidson cafe space.
+Canadian athletic apparel retailer Lululemon opened its first Canadian Lululemon Men’s store at 96 Ossington Avenue in the former Harley Davidson cafe space.
 Mr. Damji also reassures that more brand name retailers are on the way, and should be announced within the next year.

-Another addition to the street in 2017, not yet reported in the press, will be Toronto's first location for Vancouver-based fitness concept Ride Cycle Club, founded by J.J.
+Another addition to the street in 2017 was Toronto’s first location for Vancouver-based fitness concept Ride Cycle Club, founded by J.J.
 Wilson, son of Lululeomon founder Chip Wilson.

 According to Sales Representative Jackson Turner, brokerage CBRE has been involved with a number of deals on the street, including Reigning Champ, Lululemon Men’s, Peace Collective, as well as the new Ride Cycle Club.